hove-io/navitia/documentation/slate/source/includes/apis.md

-This service gives you a multi-polygon response which represent a same time travel zone: https://en.wikipedia.org/wiki/Isochrone_map
+This service gives you a multi-polygon response which represents a same time travel zone at a given moment: https://en.wikipedia.org/wiki/Isochrone_map

 As you can find isochrone tables using `/journeys`, this service is only another representation of the same data, map oriented.

-It is also really usefull to make filters on geocoded objects in order to find which ones are reachable within a specific time.
+It is also really usefull to make filters on geocoded objects in order to find which ones are reachable at a moment within a specific time.
 You just have to verify that the coordinates of the geocoded object are inside the multi-polygon.

 ### Accesses